jennabelle/design-system-poc/README.md

 ## Run Storybook

-We use Storybook as a playground to build individual UI components, before putting it to the `packages` folder.
+We use Storybook as a playground to instantiate one, or more UI components from the `packages` folder.

 In root of project, run Storybook: